Tag Archives: 1951 Films

 The ending of the film is not happy.

-The grandness of the numbers was what got me and never so evident is it with Julie’s big number “Bill”, a very emotional song.
+The grandness of the numbers was what got me, and never more than with Julie’s significant number, “Bill,” a very emotional song.

-In a perfect world the powers that be would have cast a black actress for authenticity’s sake.
-Someone like Dorothy Dandridge comes to mind and as wonderful as Gardner is this point gnawed at me throughout.
-The actress is caucasian though it could almost be the belief that she is of mixed race.
+In a perfect world, they would have cast a black actress for authenticity’s sake—someone like Dorothy Dandridge comes to mind.
+As wonderful as Gardner is, this point gnawed at me throughout.
+The actress is Caucasian, though it could almost be the belief that she is of mixed race.

 Nonetheless, Gardner also doesn’t sing her songs.
 Instead, they are sung by Annette Warren.
 I’m betting this is why she didn’t receive an Oscar nomination.

-But, Show Boat isn’t all about Gardner.
-Showcasing a spectacular cast of black and white actors leads like Grayson and Keel are fabulous.
-I cared about their character’s trials and tribulations the most and ruminated about how much I found Grayson to resemble the legendary Judy Garland.
+But Show Boat isn’t all about Gardner.
+Showcasing a spectacular cast of black and white actors, leads like Grayson and Keel are fabulous.
+I cared about their character’s trials and tribulations and wondered how much I found Grayson to resemble the legendary Judy Garland.

-Supporting players like William Warfield as Joe simply must be mentioned.
+Supporting players like William Warfield, such as Joe, must be mentioned.
 His rendition of “Old Man River” moved me.
-A bass-baritone singer and actor he makes the number quite simply and by far the best moment, both musically and pictorially, in the film.
+A bass-baritone singer and actor, he makes the number quite simply and by far the best moment, musically and pictorially, in the film.

 I could watch this scene on replay.